EVERYTHING YOU NEED TO KNOW ABOUT OUR WHALE WATCHING TRIPS

 We do NOT offer snorkelling or diving with the whales or dolphins as we do not want to involve in any activities which could disturb them.
 Again: We do NOT.
 And yes … NEVER!

 Our boat departs Mirissa harbour at 6:30 am.
 Check in is at 6:00 am in our office, which is on the road just outside the harbour -> check out the location on Google Maps!

 Trip duration varies daily, depending on where we find the whales and how far we have to go.
 This means, our whale watching trips can take between 2 and 8 hours.
 We NEVER can tell how long it will be exactly.
 In average, the round trip takes 4-5 hours.

 There is a very high chance to see whales during our tours (probability of 90% for whales and about 50% for blue whales).
-We will give our best to find them for you on every single day.
-However, on some days, even with our best efforts, it is impossible for us to show you the whales.
-In case of such an event we will refund 17 USD per adult and 8 USD per kid.
-Refunds will be done in Sri Lankan Rupees (calculated with the exchange rate of the day of your trip).
+We will give our very best to find them for you on every single day.
+However, on some days, even with our best efforts, we cannot find any whales.
+Thank you for understanding that our trip is a wildlife-experience in the big (open) Indian Ocean, for wich the outcome can never be predicted.